Welcome to the website of Mike Dales’ business – Big Pond Scotland.

 My knowledge and experience of Outdoor Recreation, Scottish Access Rights and Rural Tourism mean that I have a broad spectrum of skills that are of potential benefit to the public, private and voluntary sectors.

 Please contact me if you would like to discuss any potential work, whatever the scale of the job you have in mind, and I will be happy to give you a quote.

-Clients include: Adventure Centre for Education, Binn Soil Nutrients, Comunn na Gàidhlig, Loch Lomond and The Trossachs National Park Authority, Mountaineering Council of Scotland, Scottish Canals, Scottish Canoe Association, Steve Jenkinson Access and Countryside Management, Stirling Enterprise, Stuart Johnston Mountaineering and TBL Organisational Development.
+Clients include: Access and Countryside Management Ltd, Adventure Centre for Education, Ayrshire and Arran Tourism, Balmule House Hotel, Comunn na Gàidhlig, EQ Travel Management, Fortingall Hotel, Loch Lomond and The Trossachs National Park Authority, Mountaineering Council of Scotland, Paths for All Partnership, Scottish Canals, Scottish Canoe Association, Scottish Mountain Bike Consortium, Stirling Enterprise, Strathfillan Community Development Trust, Stuart Johnston Mountaineering, Tay Landscape Partnership, TBL Organisational Development and Wild Scotland.

 From the blog...